FacultyBack to top

-Interests: Elena Fabietti studied Italian and Comparative Literature in Milan, Berlin and Siena.
-She worked on the theory of representation in Erich Auerbach.
-Her current research regards figurality in modern poetry, with a special focus on the works of Baudelaire and Rilke
+Elena studied Italian and Comparative Literature in Milan, Berlin and Siena.
+She has written on Erich Auerbach’s theory of literary representation and on figural images in the poetry of Baudelaire and Rilke.

 Interests: medieval and modern philosophy, especially the questions of novelty and creation.

-Scott Gottbreht is a 5th year graduate student whose work focuses on the interdisciplinary intersection of literature, philosophy, and political theory.
+Scott Gottbreht's work focuses on the interdisciplinary intersection of literature, philosophy, and political theory.
 His interests include theories of empowerment, violence, and oppression.
 He has taught courses on urbanity and sexual empowerment, and his dissertation research centers around the promises and pitfalls of anonymous social advocacies as strategies of resistance and forces of domination.

 Having started out as a freelance translator, columnist, and essayist, I studied German language and philosophy outside the academy, like many others of my generation.
 I have co-translated, among others, Adorno and Horkeimer's Dialektik der Aufklärung, Giorgio Agamben's Means Without End, and essays by Walter Benjamin into Farsi.